Best and Worst Motor Oil Brands

 Critical Brand Selection Warning:

 Low-quality oil brands cost fleet operators an average of $85,000 annually through increased wear, shortened drain intervals, and premature failures.
 Inferior formulations lacking proper additive packages cause sludge formation ($5,500 repairs), bearing failures ($12,000 damage), and complete engine destruction ($25,000-$35,000 replacement).
 Laboratory testing reveals bottom-tier brands fail protection standards in 35% of severe-duty applications, making brand selection critical for fleet reliability.
+Proactive monitoring with fleet management software helps identify brand-related issues early, or schedule a consultation to optimize your oil brand strategy.

 Laboratory Testing: Exposing Brand Performance Reality